 Manakamana.
 2013.
 Nepal/USA.
 Directed by Stephanie Spray and Pacho Velez.
 118 min.

 Manakamana is a Hindu temple of the Goddess Durga in central Nepal, where pilgrims from all walks of life travel via cable car to seek fulfillment of their wishes.
-Directors Spray and Velez, members of Harvard University's Sensory Ethnography Lab, set up a stationary 16mm camera inside a cable car and captured, in uncut 10-minute (400-foot) rolls of film, a range of visitors—men, women, children, teens, and even goats—traveling to and from the temple site.
-Surprisingly candid and superbly mesmerizing, the film draws viewers into the drama within the cable car, while also retaining the mystery and power of the spiritual seekers' quests.
-This highly praised ethnographic work focuses on the journey and observational detail rather than direct address.
-Courtesy of Cinema Guild.
+Directors Spray and Velez, members of Harvard University’s Sensory Ethnography Lab, set up a stationary 16mm camera inside a cable car and captured, in continuous takes lasting a full one-way ride, a range of visitors—men, women, children, teens, and even goats—traveling to and from the temple site.
+Surprisingly candid and superbly mesmerizing, the film draws viewers into the finespun drama within the cable car, while also retaining the mystery and power of the spiritual seekers’ quests.